All Episodes

 Somebody wrote a book about this.

-Uh Peter Brestrup, a former Washington Post correspondent, documented in two massive books, how the media covered Tet.
+Peter Brestrup, a former Washington Post correspondent, documented in two massive books how the media covered Tet.

 Book is titled Big Story.

-The nationwide Viet Cong offensive turned out to be an unmitigated disaster for the Comnies.
+The nationwide Viet Cong offensive turned out to be an unmitigated disaster for the Communists.

 But the media consensus was just the opposite, an unmitigated defeat for the United States.

-War correspondents were also impressed by the view from the cocktail bar atop the Caravel Hotel.
+War correspondents were also impressed by the view from the cocktail bar atop the Caravelle Hotel.

-C 47s equipped with three Gatling guns on one side were strafing Viet Cong pockets in Cholon, the Capitol's twin city, two and a half miles away.
+C-47s equipped with three Gatling guns on one side were strafing Viet Cong pockets in Cholan, the capital's twin city two and a half miles away.

 It was also a defeat that convinced North Vietnamese leaders to send their regular army, the NVA, south of the 17th parallel to pick up where the Viet Cong left off.

-But Walter Cronkite in the news media, proclaiming this a horrible defeat for the United States, is what persuaded Lyndon Johnson to throw in a towel.
+But Walter Cronkite and the news media proclaiming this a horrible defeat for the United States is what persuaded Lyndon Johnson to throw in a towel.

 Six weeks later, he announced he would not run for a second term.